dalechyn/h0tw4t3r.github.io/content/posts/mev-get-ready-1.md

 0000000000000000000000000000000000000000000000000000000000000000 - Type of the second pool (0=UniswapV3, 1=UniswapV2)
 ```

-Wasn't that hard you may say?
-I wish it wasn't back then.
+*"Easy Peasy"* you may say.
+I wish it was back then.
-> Bro rly?

 We can clearly see that bot does not pass WETH9 address, which means that he trades to only get profits in ETH.
 Also we can see that the actual swapped amount is a bit different, which means that the total input amount is being recalculated when the transaction is executing.